Platform

 What expenses are eligible under Public transit development assistance program – Stream 3?

-Maintaining and improving existing intercity bus transportation services.
-Developing new intercity bus transportation routes and services where no current permits exist.
-Providing support to prevent the imminent discontinuation of an intercity bus route.
-Offering temporary replacement services when an intercity bus service has been abandoned.
-Implementing technological solutions to reduce greenhouse gas emissions, such as online ticketing and reservation systems.
+Maintaining or improving existing intercity bus services.
+Developing new intercity bus services where no permit has been issued.
+Preventing the imminent abandonment of an intercity bus route.
+Replacing services after an intercity bus route has been abandoned.
+Implementing technology to improve service and reduce greenhouse gas emissions.

 Who can I contact for more information about the Public transit development assistance program – Stream 3?